 LB/SW: Ruud Krol (Amsterdam)

 Krol was one of the most important defender in Holland's history.
 Capped 83 times.
 He helped Oranje to reach the WC Final in both 1974 and 1978.
 He was a leftback at the World Cup in 1974 and switched to sweeper later in his career.
 He won three straight European Cups with Ajax in the 1970's.
 He also played in Italy with Napoli, in France with Cannes and the NASL with Vancouver Whitecaps.

-Jon played for Ajax, Inter Milan, PSV and Sheffield Wednesday during the 1990's.
-He was capped 45 times.
-He is best remembered for scoring a long-range shot against Saudi Arabia at the WC Finals in 1994.
+Wim Jonk played for Ajax, Inter Milan, PSV and Sheffield Wednesday during the 1990's.
+He was capped 45 times for Holland.
+He is best remembered for scoring a long-range shot against Saudi Arabia at the 1994 World Cup Finals in the United States.
 He also went to France 1998.

 CM: Gerrie Muhren (Volendam)

 He was a key player for Ajax when they won three straight European Cup between 1970 and 1972.
 He became a cult hero with Real Madrid when he played against them.
 He also played club football in Spain and Hong Kong.
-He would have been a key player for Oranje at the WC in West Germany too, but he missed the WC Finals due to an illness in his family.
+He would have been a key player for Oranje at the 1974 World Cup too, but he skipped the Finals due to an illness in his family.

 CM: Johan Neeskens (Heemstede)

 Johan Neeskens was considered to be one of the greatest Dutch midfielders.
 He had 49 caps for Holland.
 Her led Holland to two second place finishes at the World Cup Finals in 1974 and 1978.
 He was Holland's top scorer at the 1974 World Cup Finals.
 He also won three straight European Cups with Ajax: 1971, 1972, 1973.
 He also played with Barcelona FC and New York Cosmos.